MichaelCook/Argv/README.md

 Easy command line parsing in C++

-The goal is to allow easy parsing of command-line options with minimal boilerplate and low runtime overhead.
+The goal is to allow easy parsing of command-line options with minimal boilerplate and low runtime overhead (in time & space).
 Easy things should be easy, and harder things should be possible.

 Example: